 Note: Due to unforeseen circumstances beyond our control entry to the Colosseum has been restricted until after 15:00.
 This rule will be in place from June 1st, 2018, then in force for the foreseeable future.

 Save more time for sightseeing by booking skip-the-line entry alongside your 48-hour bus tour.
 You'll be able to explore the Colosseum at any point on your chosen day between 09:00 to 15:00.
-This ticket also includes access to the Roman Forum and Palatine Hill.
-All three attractions are self-guided experiences.

 From gory gladiatorial contests to classical dramas and even simulated sea battles, Rome's Colosseum is an architectural wonder that's seen its fair share of cheering crowds.
 Nowadays it entertains the masses in a slightly different way, with sheer beauty and spectacle.

 Your exploration of the Colosseum will cover many different aspects of this eternal amphitheatre.
 Discover details of countless gladiatorial contests and get insights into the workings of the subterranean hypogeum and arena area itself.
 Many hidden treasures also await, such as inscriptions on archways, tunnels and the remnants of hydraulic machines.
 Put simply, there's far more to the Colosseum than meets the eye.